The Tools Needed To Be A Logo Designer

-As already mentioned, the industry-standard vector graphics software is Adobe Illustrator, therefore, if you’re serious about designing logos professionally this should be your preferred choice.
+As already mentioned, the industry-standard vector graphics software is Adobe Illustrator.
+Therefore, if you’re serious about logo design as a professional manner this should be your preferred choice.

-Adobe Illustrator is probably my favorite piece of design software and was the first I used when I started my career as a designer.
+Adobe Illustrator is probably my favorite piece of design software for logo design.
+It was the first I used when I started my career as a designer.
 It’s feature rich, with powerful tools available, allowing you to easily build and edit any shape you can imagine.

 Tools such as the Pen tool (creating Bézier curves and straight lines), and the pencil tool (freehand drawing with simple paths) allows you to easily draw anything you can imagine, with precision.
 Combined with the Pathfinder tool, you can quickly and easily build accurate shapes as needed – really it’s amazing.

 Illustrator also has a wide range of plugins available allowing you to extend the capabilities.
-For example, I frequently make use of LiveSurface, so I can test my logo designs in real-word settings.
+For example, I frequently make use of LiveSurface.
+So I can test my logo design in real-word settings.
 I also frequently use VectorScribe, so I can quickly and effortlessly clean up my artwork, making sure it uses the least amount of points possible.
 Both of these examples are amazing, so be sure to check them out.

-The closest free alternative to Adobe Illustrator is Inkscape, which offers a range of similar flexible drawing tools such as the pencil and pen tool, along with the text and colour tools you’ll need to design professional logos.
+The closest free alternative to Adobe Illustrator is Inkscape, which offers a range of similar flexible drawing tools such as the pencil and pen tool, along with the text and color tools you’ll need for professional logo design.

-Inkscape also allows you to create the correct file formats for logo design including PDF, EPS and PNG, meaning you’ll be able to provide professional end-results too.
+Inkscape also allows you to create the correct file formats for logo design including PDF, EPS and PNG.
+That means, you will provide professional end-results too easily.

-Vectr is another free vector graphics software, however, unlike the others mentioned it has the advantage of being a browser based solution that can easily be used simply by signing up.
-Optionally the tool can be downloaded and installed on Apple, Windows, Linux and Chromebook devices.
+Vectr is another free vector graphics software for Logo Design.
+However, unlike the others mentioned it has the advantage of being a browser based solution.
+User can easily use it simply by signing up.
+Optionally the designer can download and install the tool on Apple, Windows, Linux and Chromebook devices.

 It is fairly basic, and doesn’t have a lot of of the advanced features available in the other options mentioned so far, but, in comparison it is very easy to learn and understand, with super-simple on-screen training available to you before using the platform, walking you through the tools available in only a few minutes.

 Almost every logo design will make use of typography.
-Either one that you create yourself from scratch, or, and more likely, one that you have downloaded or purchased.
+Either one that you create yourself from scratch, or, and more likely, one that you need to download or purchase for logo design.
 There are literately millions of fonts out there, some are free, and others are paid.